 tm_shape(saccitytracts) +

 There are many options to change the formatting of the legend.
-The
+Use

-automatic title for the legend is not that attractive, since it is
+the automatic title for the legend is not intuitive, since it is simply

-simply the variable name.
-This can be customized by setting the
+the variable name (in our case, pwh).
+This can be customized by

 tm_shape(saccitytracts) +